apify/apify-docs/docs/actors/development/base_docker_images.md

 ## [](#apify-sdk-actor-images) Images with Apify SDK preinstalled

-These images contain the [Apify SDK for Javascript](https://sdk.apify.com/) preinstalled.
+The [Apify SDK for JavaScript](https://sdk.apify.com) is preinstalled on these images.
 You can read more about them in the [Apify SDK Docker image guide](https://sdk.apify.com/docs/guides/docker-images).

 - **Node.js 14 on Alpine Linux** ([`apify/actor-node`](https://hub.docker.com/r/apify/actor-node/)) - slim and efficient image, contains only the most elementary tools.
 Note that headless browsers (Puppeteer, Playwright) are not available in this image.